wp-plugins/readymade-wordpress-importer-061/readme.txt

 == Changelog ==

-NOTE: This plugin has been superseded by the [TP2WP Importer](https://wordpress.org/plugins/tp2wp-importer/) and should now be considered deprecated.
+NOTE: This plugin has been superseded by the [TP2WP Importer](https://wordpress.org/plugins/tp2wp-importer/).

 For more information visit [TP2WP.com](http://tp2wp.com)